 - 1,000+ studio and contemporary craft objects including glass, ceramic, fiber, metal, wood, and mixed media

-- 4,700+ architectural drawings that document the built environment of Asheville and its surroundings by Richard Sharp Smith and Douglas D. Ellington
+In addition, the Museum holds 4,700+ architectural drawings that document the built environment of Asheville and its surroundings by Richard Sharp Smith and Douglas D. Ellington.

 We are currently adding works from our Collection to an online database that will connect to our website and be fully searchable.
 Please check back soon!
 In the meantime, please explore selected works from our Collection in the galleries below.